-If you are looking for another apple crumble recipe, you have to check out my Apple Crumble Tart!
+If you are looking for another crumble recipe, you have to check out my Apple Crumble Tart!

-Why You’ll LOVE This Apple and Plum Crumble Recipe
+3 Reasons to LOVE This Apple and Plum Crumble Recipe

 - They are super versatile.
 Make them gluten free, dairy free, and even vegan without any issues!
 You can also use different types of plums and apples, leave the peels on or take them off.